vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/25_Sources_for_Reconstructing_Ancient_Forms_of_shi.md

 text and it may hence be doubtful whether a fivefold scheme really informed the early sculptures.
 The image seems rather to express the idea of one central deity not counted as an aspect, a deity who is possessed of or shaped by four aspects, the ones specified in the Mahābhārata, of which the yogin  aspect in

-the present image is symbolized by the head of the saṁnyāsin/ muṇd
+the present image is symbolized by the head of the saṁnyāsin/ muṇḍin, which

-. in, which

 is facing east in case of a southwestern orientation of the main deity.
 6